Fall Into Wellness Health Fair & Vaccine Clinic | VA Columbia South Carolina health care | Veterans Affairs

 Free

-Come out and join us, October 3, at Dorn VAMC's Patriot's Park for our Summer Health Fair.
+Come out and join us, October 17, at Dorn VAMC's Patriot's Park for our Fall Health Fair.
 We will have more than two dozen departments and health programs in attendance to help educate our Veterans on the services available to them.
 We hope to see you all there!See more events